PhurinutR/twitter-sentiment-analysis/model5/README.md

 Author: *Marcus KWAN TH*<br>

 ## Prerequisite (Same as Getting Started):
-1. Cloned this GitHub repository into the local PC
+1. Clone this GitHub repository into the local PC.
 2. Please run the following command to start playing with this project.

 ```bash